Raja2591/Combining-Petsc-and-Slepc-with-MPI/README.md

 Sparse matrix is very different from a dense matrix and has lot of zeroes.
 There are several efficient ways you can store a sparse matrix.
 In this program, you will discover sparse matrix (please look into the subroutines : subroutine hamiltonian_1p_sparse, subroutine hamiltonian_1p2p_sparse and subroutine hamiltonian_2p_sparse).
 I build the one particle, two particle Hamiltonian and the onetwo particle hamiltonian differently than what I have done in my other repositories.
 This not only saves memory but helps running the calculations faster.

-Here is a link where you can learn about sparse matrix; there are several other good ones available.
+Here is a link where you can learn about sparse matrix; there are several other very good tutorials available in the net.

 https://www.geeksforgeeks.org/sparse-matrix-representation/